dotnet/iot/src/devices/MotorHat/README.md

 Allows controlling up to 4 DC Motors or up to 2 Stepper Motors

-It also has 4 PWM Extra outputs that can be used to control ServoMotors or any PWM device
+It also has 4 PWM extra outputs that can be used to control any PWM device like ServoMotors or LEDs

 ## Device Family
-Provide a list of component names and link to datasheets (if available) the binding will work with.

 **Adafruit Motor Hat**: https://www.adafruit.com/product/2348